Sunday Worship Service: Sundays at 10:30am

 Sunday Discipleship: Sundays at 9am

-Classes are taught in 6-8 week rotations to encourage believers to grow as disciples of Jesus.
+Classes are typically taught in 6-8 week rotations to encourage believers to grow as disciples of Jesus.

 and biblical teaching.